joaotripa/sync-replica-directory/README.md

 # Directory Synchronization Script

-This is a script to synchronize the content of two directories, files and subdirectories.
+This is a script to synchronize the content of two directories, files and subdirectories, only using system functions.
 The synchronization is only one way, you provide a source directory and the path for a replica.
 It synchronizes continuously in a time interval that you define.
 Operations are logged in a file of your choice.